MicrosoftDocs/dynamics-365-project-operations/articles/project-management/getting-started-with-resource-recommendations.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

+> [!IMPORTANT]
+> The functionality that's described in this article is available as part of a Public Preview release.
+The functionality and the content of this article are subject to change.

 ## Enabling the resource recommendations feature